Build Dev with Browser

 If you completed all the steps on this page successfully (got a green checkmark ✅), you are ready to run Action: Build Trio.

-.
+If you choose to build a different branch than your default branch, there is an extra step when you Build Trio.
 In addition to the normal steps 1, 2, and 3 in the graphic below, you must also do the (optional) step.
-Select the dev
+Select the dev branch in the branch dropdown menu before continuing to step 4 and tapping on the green Run workflow button:

 Refresh, Do Not Repeat¶